qstrnd/qstrnd.github.io/_drafts/geeky-macos-setup-for-productivity.md

 ### Floating Notes

 I use Notion as my note-taking app, but sometimes there's the need to make and show notes in some lighter shape.
-That's where Raycast's built-in Floating Notes come in handy.
+That's where Raycast's built-in Floating Notes come in handy, which I invoke with - `⌃` + `⌘` + `N` (`Control` + `Command` + `N`).
 I use it for words that I jot down while watching a movie in a foreign language, some thoughts not to forget later, or even meeting notes when I share my screen and don't want to accidentally show my other notes since they may be private.
 Here's how it looks right now, for example:

 ![img-description](assets/posts/geeky-macos-setup-for-productivity/img/floatingNotes.png)
 *Floating Notes*